 Governor Robert Bentley appointed Julie Prendergast Magee, former vice-president of the Mobile-based InsTrust Insurance Group, to the post of State Revenue Commissioner, effective January 18, 2011.
 Mrs. Magee's career, spanning over 20 years in the business community, largely focused on competitive sales and market expansion in the insurance industry.

-Since her appointment, Commissioner Magee has been tapped to work with several significant organizations, including the BP Alabama Task Force, the Alabama Coastal Development Commission (ACDC), the Affordable Homeowners Insurance Commission (AHIC), the Forest Recovery Task Force, the Geographic Information System (GIS) Executive Board, the Mandatory Liability Advisory Council, the Attorney General's Special Prosecutions Alliance, the Integrated State Law Enforcement Task Force, and most recently, the Alabama Center for Insurance Information and Research.
+Since her appointment, Commissioner Magee has been tapped to work with several significant organizations, including the BP Alabama Task Force, the Alabama Coastal Development Commission (ACDC), the Alabama Small Business Commission Advisory Committee, the Affordable Homeowners Insurance Commission (AHIC), the Forest Recovery Task Force, the Geographic Information System (GIS) Executive Board, the Mandatory Liability Advisory Council, the Attorney General's Special Prosecutions Alliance, the Integrated State Law Enforcement Task Force, and most recently, the Alabama Center for Insurance Information and Research.

 In 2012, she was elected to serve on the Federation of Tax Administrators' (FTA) Board of Trustees.
 The FTA, organized in 1937, serves the principal tax collection agencies of the 50 states, the District of Columbia, and the city of New York.
 Its work is directed and governed by an 18-member board of trustees, composed of tax administrators representing all regions of the country.
 Mrs. Magee's two-year term will run through June 2014.